rdelaguila/sem_oboe/README.md

                          ▼
 ┌─────────────────────────────────────────────────────────────────┐
 │              D: EXPLANATION GENERATION & EVALUATION             │
-│  (Chain-of-Thought Generation, XAI-based Evaluation, Clustering)│ └─────────────────────────────────────────────────────────────────┘
+│  (Clusterin,  Chain-of-Thought Generation, XAI-based Evaluation)│ └─────────────────────────────────────────────────────────────────┘
 ```

 ## Components

 This implementation of the framework was initially developed in Spanish.
-Given the need for reproducibility and considering the framework's level of user interaction, we have included an English version of the main components.
+For the sake of reproducibility and considering the framework's level of user interaction, we have included an English version of the main components.

 ### Component A: Preprocessing & Semantic Enrichment
 **File:** `A_preprocessing.py` (Spanish) A_preprocessing_eng.py` (English)